rover-xingyu/PROCA/README.md

 This repository is an official implementation of PROCA using [pytorch](https://pytorch.org/).

-The code, data and pretrained models will be available soon.
+The code and data will be available soon.